BubblegumIdol/automatedarchivescript/README.md

 To download paid streams on spwn, you will need the cookies.txt extension ([Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid)/ [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/))

-1. Go to the video on the website and play it
+1. Go to the video on the website
+2. Make sure the video is playing
-2. Use the cookies.txt extension and export the cookies.txt file
+3. Use the cookies.txt extension and export the cookies.txt file

 ![firefox cookies export](Images/firefoxcookiesexample.png)